xav335/frenchenglishservices/wp-content/plugins/easy-google-fonts/readme.txt

 9. View and manage all of your custom controls in the admin area.

 == Changelog ==
+= 1.3.9 - Stylesheet Update =
+* Updated the appearance in the customizer for the new changes in WordPress 3.4

 = 1.3.7 - Important Update =
 * Addressed potential security issue on the plugin admin page - Hardened security and escaped any attributes passed via the URL throughout the plugin.